jeff-hykin/json_fix/README.md

 ## Override Table

 **CAUTION!**
-- The override table has such a high priority it will let you change how built in objects are serialized.
+- The override table is so powerful it even lets you change how built in objects are serialized.
+You can screw yourself (infinite loop) if you're using (abusing) the override table to change giant swaths of objects instead of specific classes.
 - Even if a class defines a `.__json__()` method, the `json.override_table` will take priority.
 - The order of keys matters a lot.
 The last entry takes the highest priority (this lets us override pip modules even if they try using the override table).